steverusso/bigtech.fail/website/content/profiles/steven-crowder/_index.md

 ---

-Steven Crowder is a comedian and host of the number one conservative late night comedy show, "Louder With Crowder."
-Crowder, via his half-Asian lawyer Bill Richmond, is a leader in challenging BigTech to enfore the rules _fairly_ instead of _selectively_.
+Steven Crowder is a comedian and host of the number one conservative late night comedy show _Louder With Crowder_.
+Crowder, via his half-Asian lawyer Bill Richmond, is a leader in challenging BigTech to enforce their own rules _fairly_ instead of _selectively_.